 Whenever possible, the vehicle acquired for testing is the same vehicle used for the curb weight measurement.
-At times it is necessary to test a vehicle that does not meet the definition of typically equipped, and the curb weight measurement is applied from another vehicle that does meet the definition.
-In these cases, the test vehicle does not differ from the typically equipped definition in any way that might influence the roof strength (e.g., a vehicle with a sunroof would not be tested if the typically equipped vehicle lacks this option).
+At times, it is necessary to test a vehicle that does not meet the IIHS definition of a typically equipped vehicle, and the curb weight measurement is applied from another vehicle that does meet the definition.
+In these cases, the test vehicle does not differ from our typically equipped vehicle definition in any way that might influence the roof strength (e.g., a vehicle with a sunroof would not be tested if the typically equipped vehicle lacks this option).